Bvnkumar/Bvnkumar/README.md

 - 👋 Hi, I’m @Bvnkumar
 - 👀 I’m interested in coding.
-- 🌱 I’m currently learning design patterns
+- 🌱 I’m currently learning data structures.
-- Checkout my technology posts here, https://dev.to/bvnkumar
+- Checkout my posts related to javascript here, https://dev.to/bvnkumar

 <!---
 Bvnkumar/Bvnkumar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.